 11. Develop and keep up to date, a finished goods supplier fact-book and research potential new partners.

 12. Assist with maintaining the business continuity plans for finished goods suppliers.

 • Bachelor’s Degree in Supply Chain, Business Administration, Logistics or another analytical field preferred or equivalent Supply Chain work experience.

-• Minimum of 5 years’ experience working and negotiating with manufacturing partners.
+• 3-5 years’ experience working and negotiating with manufacturing partners.

 • Strong knowledge of contracts and product development within Consumer Packaged Goods Industry, particularly in a short shelf life environment.